brendanhay/gogol/gogol-doubleclick-search/README.md

 ## Description

-A client library for the Google DoubleClick Search.
+A client library for the Google Search Ads 360.

 ## Contribute